bccp/nbodykit/docs/source/algorithms/fftpower.rst

 power spectrum :math:`P(k,\mu)`, and/or multipoles :math:`P_\ell(k)` for data
 in a simulation box, using a Fast Fourier Transform (FFT).
-Here, we provide a brief overview of the algorithm itself as well as the key things to know for the user to get up and running quickly
+Here, we provide a brief overview of the algorithm itself as well as the key things to know for the user to get up and running quickly.

 .. contents::
    :depth: 2